-The Implication of Thai BCG model and stakeholder pressure: a case study from the company perspective
+The Implication of Thai BCG model and stakeholder pressure: a case study from the cassava-based company perspective

 Keywords:

-Recently, the Thailand Bio˗Circular˗Green (BCG) model has been announced, aiming to enhance sustainable development across the nation.
-Businesses play a crucial role in fulfilling this mission, especially in the agriculture sector.
-Sustainable business management relates to various stakeholders, including the primary and secondary groups.
+Recently, the Thailand Bio-Circular-Green (BCG) model has been announced to enhance sustainable development nationwide.
+Businesses are crucial in fulfilling this mission, especially in the agriculture sector.
+Sustainable business management involves various stakeholders, including the primary and secondary groups.
 The stakeholder pressures also influence the sustainable practices in the organization.
-Therefore, this study's objective is to evaluate the direct pressure of stakeholder groups on sustainable practices in the company through a questionnaire survey from employee perspectives as a bottom-up approach.
-This study applied a case study in the cassava-based producer company that adopted the BCG model.
-This research adopted qualitative and quantitative approaches for result analysis.
+Therefore, this study’s objective is to evaluate the direct pressure of stakeholder groups on sustainable practices in the company through a questionnaire survey from employee perspectives as a bottom-up approach.
+This study conducted a case study at Ubon Bio Ethanol Company Limited, a cassava-based producer adopting the BCG model.
+A mixed-methods approach was employed to analyze the results, incorporating both qualitative and quantitative techniques.
+Specifically, information entropy and regression analysis were applied to examine the data.
 The results showed that the suppliers and communities are significant primary stakeholder groups that drive sustainable capital.
-While the government, competitors, customer advocates, non-profit organizations, and media are the main drivers from the secondary group.
-This shows that the coercive and the normative are the main factors in integrating BCG and sustainability practices in the company.
+The secondary group’s main drivers are the government, competitors, customer advocates, non-profit organizations, and media.
+This shows that coercive and normative factors are the main factors in integrating BCG, especially the government’s research and facilitation support, and the company’s sustainability practices.
 Lastly, stakeholder management is an outstanding practice in the BCG-based company.
-In summary, economics and society are the significant priorities to fulfill this alternative pathway to be successful in sustainability business.
+In summary, economics and society are significant priorities in fulfilling this alternative pathway to success in a sustainable business.

 References